The Best Running Watches to Take Your Training to the Next Level

 Some may consider it a bit too rugged for their taste, but the durable construction and high-tech features more than make-up for it.
 One reviewer said: “This watch has pretty much changed my approach and enthusiasm toward fitness.
 I highly recommend it.
 I was concerned about the size but don't regret going for the biggest version at all.
 The extra battery life and readability are worth it.”

 Best Smartwatch for Running: Apple Watch 5 Nike Series

 Not everyone likes the idea of wearing a running watch at all times, so going with a smartwatch that has the ability to track your runs is a great alternative.
-For instance, the Apple Watch 5 Nike Series gives you the best of both worlds.
-It has all the same capabilities of the famed Apple Watch, but with the addition of a Nike sports band and some running-specific features that make it unique.
+For instance, the Apple Watch Series 5 gives you the best of both worlds.
+Besides functioning as a typical smartwatch, you can also take advantage of running-specific features that make it unique.

 Best GPS Running Watch: Garmin Forerunner 945

 This is a great GPS running watch with multi-sport capabilities for triathletes or serious runners who supplement with cross-training.
 It has reliable, auto-recognizable tracking for cycling and swimming along with running, and it provides useful training insights like performance condition, training status, VO2 max, and training effect.
 It can even help you track your recovery and make sure you’re giving your body what it needs.
 Arguably the best feature—besides its 2-week battery life—is the stretchy band that conforms to your wrist and allows for ease of movement, instead of the stiff rubber bands that often come with running watches.
 One reviewer called this an "incredible device" and said it allows them to “track everything imaginable.”